It takes a bold and inventive father to negotiate the holiday head-to-head

 "No," he pronounced.
-"I am, after all, in the real miracle business."
+"I am, after all, actually in the miracle business."

 In the corner of my eye, everything changed.
-Our tree had become magnificent, arrayed with fine, cool spears and splats of crystal, flaring sparks in every electric color, fairy creatures flitting and tumbling from branch to branch, and whole images of my family imbued with vibrancy, wellness and depth.
+I turned to see that our tree had become magnificent, arrayed with fine, cool spears and splats of crystal, flaring sparks in every electric color, fairy creatures flitting and tumbling from branch to branch, and whole images of my family imbued with vibrancy, wellness and depth.
 At its pinnacle, above the high ceiling, a blue-white star blazed in a firmament of its own.

 The boxes, bundles and bags piled at its base sat wrapped in the colors of gardens, the heavens and childhood imagination.
 Backed against the wall as though standing sentry over the treasures, there rested a stout brassbound chest.
 The heavy metal straps joined under a blank padlock.